MP Estate Planning UK

 Legal Requirements

-Complying with the legal requirements is a crucial step in setting up a trust.
-This involves drafting a trust deed that outlines the terms of the trust, including the powers and duties of the trustees, the beneficiaries, and the assets involved.
-It’s advisable to seek the assistance of a legal professional to ensure that the trust is set up correctly and in compliance with UK laws.
+Complying with the legal requirements is essential when setting up a trust.
+This involves drafting a trust deed that outlines the terms of the trust, including the powers and duties of the trustees, the class of beneficiaries, and the assets settled into the trust.
+It’s strongly advisable to work with a specialist trust practitioner — not a general practice solicitor — to ensure the trust is set up correctly and in compliance with UK law.

 Ongoing Management

-Once the trust is established, it’s essential to manage it effectively.
-This includes managing the trust assets, making distributions to beneficiaries according to the trust deed, and ensuring that the trust complies with all relevant tax laws and regulations.
+Once the trust is established, it’s essential to manage it properly.
+This includes managing the trust assets, making distributions to beneficiaries at the trustees’ discretion according to the trust deed, and ensuring the trust complies with all relevant tax requirements — including filing an SA900 trust tax return with HMRC where applicable.

 Comparing Costs: Trusts vs Wills

 As you plan your estate, it’s essential to compare the setup costs and long-term financial implications of Trusts and Wills.
-Understanding these costs can help you make an informed decision that aligns with your financial situation and estate planning goals.
+Understanding these costs — and what you get for your money — can help you make an informed decision that aligns with your family’s needs and estate planning goals.

 Initial Setup Costs